SparkysWidgets/MinieCHW/README.md

 -------------------------

 ##### Just a quick list of current issues
-- Clain up sine wave just a touch, maybe add fq selector (would be a 10x range deal)
+- Clean up sine wave just a touch, maybe add fq selector (would be a 10x range deal)

 Firmware
 -------------------------

 - Take a look in [MinieC's Firmware Repo](https://github.com/SparkysWidgets/MinieCBFW) For Arduino!
-- Check out my USB eC/TDS interface[LeoEc](http://www.sparkyswidgets.com/Projects/LeoEc.aspx) for a powerful and easy to use USB eC/TDS Probe interface!
+- Check out my USB eC/TDS interface [LeoEc](http://www.sparkyswidgets.com/Projects/LeoEc.aspx) for a powerful and easy to use USB eC/TDS Probe interface!

 Basic Usage
 -------------------------

 Usage of MinieC example code is very easy.
-There are only a few commands, but that doesnt mean you cant augment this further.
+As of now you read the peak off the output and form a linear map based off a one or 2 point calibration at each Kprobe level that will be used. a simple set of equations based on this map will give you the eC/TDS and Salinity(of specific salts).

 ####Some of the commands are:
-- I : Calibration and general Info dump
-- CL : set low uS/cm reference point
-- CH : set high uS/cm reference point
+-

 License Info
 -------------------------